dannytsang/homeassistant-config/README.md

 * [Slack](https://www.home-assistant.io/integrations/slack/)

 # GitHub
 This repository contains the configuration files used.
-It will not contain everything e.g. password (A.K.A secrets.yaml) file as well as other configuration done in the user interface.
+It will not contain everything e.g. password (A.K.A secrets.yaml) file as well as other configuration done in the User Interface (UI).

+I use some of the "advance" configuration options such as [split configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/) and [packages](https://www.home-assistant.io/docs/configuration/packages/).

+## Setup & Workflow
+I use the UI as much as possible to create and maintain changes.
+There's currently a general movement towards the UI within [Home Assistant](https://home-assistant.io) such as setup of integrations being removed from the configuration files.
+I generally support this move to make it easier for everyone.

+All changes are performed in the UI where possible and if they are held in configuration files then it will end up in Git where possible.

+I use the Visual Studio Code add-on to edit files in [Home Assistant](https://home-assistant.io) or if I really have to the File Editor add-on on my mobile deives.

+Visual Studio Code addon includes a Git client so all changes are managed through the text editor.

 ## Structure
 This repository's top level is the /config folder where typically the configuration.yaml file resides.
 More details can be found [here](https://www.home-assistant.io/docs/configuration/).

+### Packages
+I use packages for stable configurations that rarely need changing.
+This is due to lack of user interface support with packages.